 The definition of yoga is "Unity."
 It is meant to be a practice that creates a sense of oneness.

 I was first introduced to yoga through my dance training.
 Many choreographers used asana sequencing to help improve the ability to move fluidly between the floor and standing positions, or to transition smoothly between the hands and feet.
 It was a genius way to integrate movement.
-However, because of how it was taught, I was often encouraged to "let go" or "relax into" the poses, rather than being guided to find the equilibrium between yin and yang in the movement, coupled with breathing coordination.
+However, because of how it was taught, I was often encouraged to "let go" or "relax into" poses, rather than being guided to find the equilibrium between yin and yang in the movement, coupled with breathing coordination.

 Running, climbing, starting a new workout, losing weight—there are countless ways to improve athletic ability.
 Once you choose to make a change, it’s incredible how quickly the body begins to adapt to new demands.
-Whether you’re starting something new, returning to an activity, or experiencing deconditioning, there’s always an adjustment phase where you adapt to the new way of working.
+Whether you’re starting something new, returning to an activity, or deconditioning, there’s always an adjustment phase where you adapt to the new way of working.

 From starting a workout to managing deconditioning and everything in between, having a strong sense of self-awareness and the ability to initiate change naturally is a powerful addition to any fitness routine.

 When you begin a new workout program or athletic practice, the feeling of effort often feels different from your usual routine.
 This quickly becomes your perceived understanding of how the body should be working—“no pain, no gain,” right?
 However, nothing could be further from the truth.
 Trying to replicate the “felt” experience of previous workouts can actually undermine your body’s ability to adapt.
-You may unintentionally impose an idea of how the work "should feel," and the body responds by shifting its movement pattern based on the information you’re providing, even if it’s not accurate.
+You may unintentionally impose an idea of how the work "should feel," and the body responds by shifting its movement pattern based on the information you’re providing, even if it’s not accurate or unconscious.
 This can lead to overworking, initiating unnecessary stress, and possibly hindering progress.

 For avid athletes with a regular workout regimen, the Alexander Technique can add nuance to your approach.
 One of the skills the technique helps develop is the ability to be both “within” (aware of your internal state) and “without” (attuned to external factors) simultaneously.
 This balance of introspective and extrospective awareness—or what might be called “multisensory perception”—enables you to recognize key touchpoints within your body’s overall use and functioning.
 These points can help you identify when your movements have shifted in a way that might lead to compensatory patterns or stress.